ISA’s Evidence-based Whole-school Reform Model

 5. Strategies for Continuous Professional Development

 ISA provides schools with coaching in the following areas: leadership-school development, content area (ELA, literacy, math, science, social studies, counseling, advisory, ELL, and special education.
-Leadership coaches can work for up to 40 days per year and content-area and specialized coaches work for up to 35 days a year.
-Along with the school leadership and teachers, coaches develop outcomes that will be the focus of their coaching.
-They develop a schedule for coaching in concert with the school leadership and teachers.
-Most coaches visit the school once a week during which time they work with teachers and/or the school leadership to make progress on the outcomes they have identified.
+Along with the school leadership and teachers, coaches develop an outcomes-based action plan that will be the focus of their coaching.
 ISA coaches must have had secondary school practitioner experience so that they bring the authenticity, knowledge, and wisdom of real-life school experience to the work of coaching.
 Learn more about ISA’s approach to coaching here.

 6. Strategies for Fostering Family and Community Engagement